 satisfied with his lot at the Blue Bayou.
 He is just listening

 tonight inviting whatever inspiration becomes available.
-The

-future waits for tomorrow.
+The future waits for tomorrow.

 Dancing ballerina on time’s toes prancing, flashes glances

-tres romantic:.
-The poetic: soap opera continues until official
+tres romantic.
+The poetic soap opera continues

 “Time to break something,” Armor’s declares to his antimatter

 companion growling from the seat behind him.
-“How about

-The in crowd stretches outside enjoying the brisk weather,
+The in-crowd stretches outside enjoying the brisk weather,

 a pleasant change from New Orleans’ usual pattern of hellish